turkeryilmaz/openairinterface5g/openair1/PHY/CODING/nrLDPC_coding/nrLDPC_coding_t2/README.md

 In the current implementation, we use a fixed offset of 32K, i.e., this means that each block is 32K.

-An index is derived from a unique HARQ PID assigned by OAI, modulo by `HARQ_CODEBLOCK_ID_MAX`.
+An index is derived from a unique HARQ PID assigned by OAI, modulo `HARQ_CODEBLOCK_ID_MAX`.
 Using that index, we then derived the corresponding offset in the memory (i.e., `harq_combined_offset`).

 ```C